Richard Eddy (clergyman): Biography

 Richard Eddy was born in Providence, Rhode Island, June 21, 1828.
 He was the son of Richard Eddy and wife Martha James.
 He descended from the immigrant Zachariah Eddy.
 He was reared in the public schools of Providence.
 His parents were connected with the interests of the First Universalist Church.

 He learned the book binders trade when a young man.
 He loved books because they were books, as well as for their content.
 A trade no sooner learned than his mind turned towards the Christian ministry.
-In 1848, when twenty years old, he began the study, or the reading of theology with the Rev. Thomas J. Sawyer at Clinton Liberal Institute, Clinton, New York.
+In 1848, when twenty years old, he began the study, or the reading of theology with the Rev. Thomas J. Sawyer at the Clinton Liberal Institute, Clinton, New York.
 This School of Theology was established in 1845.
 He rapidly acquired the rudiments of an education, and as was the custom of the day, soon gained opportunities for preaching.
 He remained at Clinton two years, and though not a college trained man, yet with a ready wit, be learned the essentials of classic and sacred literature.
 His all-round common sense and practical fashion of studying literature and human nature, early developed within him the characteristics which made him the strong man that he was.
 He was ordained to the Christian ministry in Frankfort, N. Y., in 1850.
 These months with the Rev. Dr. Sawyer, cemented a friendship which was life-long.
 They possessed many of the same characteristics and each grew to admire the other.
 On the death of the Sawyer, his family at once turned to Eddy, to become the biographer of his old time instructor.
 Their continued intimacy amply qualified him for the task, and the biography of the lives of Dr. and Mrs. Caroline A. Sawyer, became a model of its kind.